Mortgage Rate Forecast Canada 2024 – 2025

 The Central Bank of Canada (and the Federal Reserve in the USA) is determined to fight inflation, which is why they were seen as slamming the breaks on the economy as a whole.
 There is no doubt this, unfortunately, has been painful for many.
 However, low inflation is needed on a foundational level to enjoy another long-term run of lower interest rates.

 However as we move towards the end 2024, Central Banks around the globe have begun cutting rates to start supporting economic growth again – or at least, slow the pace of decline.
-This means the start of a trend for lower mortgage interest rates.
+This means a trend for lower mortgage interest rates.

-While the variable rate mortgage is directly affected by the Central Bank decisions, we will likely see fixed rates as determined by bond yields, generally trend lower throughout 2024 – but not in a straight line and weighted towards the second half of the year.
+While the variable rate mortgage is directly affected by the Central Bank decisions, we will likely see fixed rates as determined by bond yields, fluctuate upwards by 0.10% – 0.20%, before dropping again as we move into 2025.

-Mortgage rates will not normalize at the lowest levels seen during covid.
-However, as fixed mortgage rates are currently hovering around the mid – high 4% range, the expectation is that mortgage rate normalization may occur in the high 3% range.
+Medium term, mortgage rates will not normalize at the lowest levels seen during covid.
+However, as fixed mortgage rates are currently hovering around the low – mid 4% range, the expectation is that mortgage rate normalization may occur in the high 3% range.
 This reflects the current mid point ‘neutral rate’ range as set by the Bank of Canada as discussed in the first part of this article.

 But what does ‘getting to the high 3% rate range’ look like?